jantman/awslimitchecker/docs/source/docker.rst

-The Docker image uses the ``awslimitchecker`` CLI as an entrypoint, so you need only to specify the arguments that you would normally pass to the ``awslimitchecker`` command.
+The Docker image uses the ``awslimitchecker`` CLI as an entrypoint, so you need only to specify the arguments that you would normally pass to the ``awslimitchecker`` command for :ref:`cli_usage`.
 For example, to show help:

 .. code-block:: console